initbiz/cumuluscore-plugin/README.md

 On "Choose cluster" page will be `UserClustersList` component embedded which automatically redirects user to cluster's dashboard if he/she is assigned to only one cluster.

+### Clusters' *usernames*
+Clusters' usernames are unique strings to be used in URLs, so that URLs looks nice and so user can change its cluster's URL in your app.
+The same feature in Facebook and Twitter is called *username* so we decided to use name *username* as well.

+If you enable using usernames in URLs in Cumulus Settings than you have to ensure that you have not been using `cluster_slug` variable from URL.

+Notice however that if you have been using page variable injected from `Cumulus Guard` component than it will work the same way as it worked.

 ### Login page
 Login page can use `Account` component from `RainLab.Users` plugin.
 It should be configured so that it automatically redirects to "Choose cluster" page after successful logging in.